amalgam8/amalgam8.github.io/_docs/4-kubernetes/3-bookinfo.md

    $ kubectl get routingrules -o json
    ```

+   Since rule propagation to the proxies is asynchronous, you ahould wait a few seconds for the rules
+   to propagate to all pods before attempting to access the application.
    If you open the Bookinfo URL (`http://$GATEWAY_URL/productpage/productpage`) in your browser,
    you should see the bookinfo application `productpage` displayed.
 Notice that the `productpage`
    is displayed, with no rating stars since `reviews:v1` does not access the ratings service.